 So now that we know why personal Kanban works, it’s time to dig into the how.

 Setting up a Kanban board is easy.
-You can use anything from a wall covered in post-it notes, to an app or software with a Kanban board feature (you’ll never guess which app we recommend!).
+You can use anything from a wall covered in post-it notes, to a personal Kanban board in Excel, to an app or software with a Kanban board feature (you’ll never guess which app we recommend!).
 Here’s how you can get it working in Zenkit:

 - Create a new collection and open the Kanban view.
 Create three lists or columns called “To-Do”, “Doing”, and “Done”.